marco402/plugin-Rtl433-for-SdrSharp/README.md

 Version 1.5.3.1
   -Modifications
         -Added a checkbox in the "enabled devices disabled" frame to process disabled devices(.disabled = 1 in devices files)
-## Installation
-​Warning:2 different SDRSharp installations.

-Recent versions have sdrsharp.exe in a bin folder.
-In this case, position yourself in C: SDRSharp/plugins
-- Create a RTL_433 folder and place the 3 dll in it.
-- Important:Delete the 3 dll if they are in bin.
-- Delete the key if it is in plugins.xml.

-SDRSharp version without bin folder:
-- SDRSharp installation (tested with version 1.0.0.1788)
-  - Place the files in the install folder (SDRSharp.Rtl_433.dll rtl_433.dll and GraphLib.dll) in the SDRSharp folder.
-    - Add the line add key="RTL_433" value="SDRSharp.Rtl_433.Rtl_433_Plugin, SDRSharp .
-Rtl_433" /> in the plugins.xml file

-## Launch
-After configuring SDRSharp (see chapter configuration, this information is initially recalled in the plugin window).
-The play button of SDR validates the start button of the sdr_433 plugin.
-Start button to activate the plugin.
-Then wait for a recognized message.
-The -MLevel button just adds 4 information to the device window.
-for more details on rtl_433 see https://triq.org/rtl_433/OPERATION.html#inputs
-The plugin works correctly with SDRSharp versions 1788,1811 and the original version on github.

-## Previous versions
 Version 1.4.1.0  7 July 2021
   - Modifications
       Keep the console open on stop plugin for read verbose informations(version RTL_433 1.3.2.0)